 - Sharing learning: The Trust is currently publishing a blog series by study trip participants which reflects key learnings, themes and points of interest from the trip.

-- Privacy toolkit for public libraries: We are working with Newcastle Libraries and Libraries Connected to develop a libraries privacy toolkit and deliver training with staff.
+- Privacy guide for public libraries: We have worked with Newcastle Libraries and CILIP to develop Leading the Way – a guide to privacy for public library staff.

 To see the study trip seminar ‘Privacy in a Digital Age’, with acclaimed security technologist Bruce Schneier, please click here.